 Then here's a really embarrassing one.
 When my daughter, Cait announced seven or eight years ago, that she was going to start a blog, that was another dumb word.
 "Blog?"
 I mean really, who dreams up words like that?

-I’m the one who’s dumb.
-Not only do I now have my own blog, but I’m infamous in our family as, “The Google Queen”.
-In fact, a few paragraphs ago, I googled “When did Google start?”, so I wouldn’t sound so dumb when I told you how many years ago it was that I thought Google was dumb.
+I'm the dumb one here!
+Not only do I now have my own blog, but I'm infamous in our family as, "The Google Queen".
+In fact, a few paragraphs ago, I googled "When did Google start?", so I wouldn't sound so dumb when I told you how many years ago it was that I thought Google was dumb.
 Sheeeesh!

 I have to admit, the same thing occurred when I learned about the "paleo" diet, which promotes "Returning to the diet of our early (paleolithic) ancestors.", meaning lots of lean protein, seeds nuts, berries, fruit, etc. There's nothing wrong with this concept, in fact, we should all be eating more of these healthy foods.
 There are, however, lots of restrictions with the paleo diet.
 The exclusions include all refined and processed foods, most grains, legumes (beans and peanuts), dairy, fruit juice, tubers (sweet and regular potatoes) and salt.

 All this to say, I haven't really given recipes labeled as "paleo" a whole lot of attention, thinking they would be a little too extreme for my more middle-of-the-road style of cooking, and probably not super tasty either.
 Until now, that is.

 To myself: "Better than our old standby granola we've been making for a zillion years?
 Really?"